dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 * [Glossary](#S-glossary)
 * [To-do: Unclassified proto-rules](#S-unclassified)

-These sections are not orthogonal.

 Each section (e.g., "P" for "Philosophy") and each subsection (e.g., "C.hier" for "Class Hierarchies (OOP)") have an abbreviation for ease of searching and reference.
 The main section abbreviations are also used in rule numbers (e.g., "C.11" for "Make concrete types regular").

 # <a name="S-philosophy"></a>P: Philosophy

-The rules in this section are very general.

 Philosophy rules summary: